SpicyLemon/SpicyLemon/ticker/README.md

 # ticker.sh

+> [!WARNING]
+> As of Mid 2023, Yahoo Finance either killed or privatized the API endpoint that this script uses.
+As such, this script no longer works.

 > Real-time stock tickers from the command-line.

 `ticker.sh` is a simple shell script using the Yahoo Finance API as a data source.
 It features colored output and is able to display pre- and post-market prices (denoted with `<` or `>` respectively).